You are here

 The Adaptation Garden hosts plants that have evolved to thrive in extreme environments, to specific animals, and unusual situations.
 This garden includes a diverse array of mistletoes, divaricating shrubs, and parasitic vines.

-Our Black Beech Forest beech forest is possibly the most successful realisation of this vision and the recreation of the beech forest (tawhairauriki) ecosystem here truly creates a ‘sense of place’ which contrasts to the local old growth rimu/tawa forest of Wellington.
-Cast your gaze skyward to admire the tree canopy and scan the sun dappled ferns below.
+A recreation of the beech forest (tawhairauriki) ecosystem to create a sense of place and contrast the local old-growth rimu/tawa forest of Wellington.
+Cast your gaze skyward to admire the tree canopy and be transported out of Wellington.

-These gardens surround the Leonard Cockayne Centre which was formerly the Curator's house for many years.
+These gardens surround the Leonard Cockayne Centre, which was formerly the Curator's house.

 Epiphytes are plants that perch on other plants but are not parasites.

-Hang out and enjoy these hanging plants such as native bush lilies and orchids, or hang some in your house: epiphytes can be used indoors as a kokodama.
+Enjoy these hanging plants, including native bush lilies and orchids, or get inspired to hang some in your house as a kokodama.

-This garden is in development and also has a growing number of lianes (plants which are rooted in the ground but are supported by other plants).
+This garden is in development and also has a growing number of lianes (plants that are rooted in the ground but are supported by other plants).

-Interesting grasses and sedges which are commonly found under the forest canopy, but also species that live on the coast and the alpine meadows of Aotearoa.
+Interesting grasses and sedges that are found under the forest canopy, on the coast, and in the alpine meadows of Aotearoa.
 This garden also features scoria rocks from Tongariro.

 Grasses, rushes and sedges can often be hard to tell apart.
 Try to remember this little ditty: Rushes are round, sedges have edges, and grasses have arses.
 But don't be too strict as there are always exceptions to these rules!